November 1 - December 22, 2018

-Hauser & Wirth is pleased to present ‘Gutai,’ an exhibition exploring the legacy of one of Japan’s most innovative and influential avant-garde collectives of the twentieth century.
-Demonstrating a freewheeling relationship between art, body, space, and time, the exhibition features presentations of masterworks by Gutai artists including Tsuyoshi Maekawa, Takesada Matsutani, Sadamasa Motonaga, Shozo Shimamoto, Kazuo Shiraga, Atsuko Tanaka, Chiyu Uemae, Tsuruko Yamazaki, and Jiro Yoshihara.
+Join us for the opening reception of ‘Gutai,’ an exhibition exploring the legacy of Japan’s most innovative and influential avant-garde collective of the twentieth century.
+Demonstrating a freewheeling relationship between art, body, space, and time, the exhibition will feature focused presentations of masterworks by Gutai artists including Tsuyoshi Maekawa, Takesada Matsutani, Sadamasa Motonaga, Shozo Shimamoto, Kazuo Shiraga, Atsuko Tanaka, Chiyu Uemae, Tsuruko Yamazaki.
 Shown together, these artists’ iconic works illuminate many of the core tenets of a movement defined by experimentation, individuality, physical action, and psychological freedom.

 Gutai has established itself as an innovative collective that characterizes the radicalism of 1960s art in Japan, and its place in world art history appears secure today.
 However, we may ask at this juncture of history: do we really know Gutai?
 This panel, featuring artist Ei Arakawa, art historian and curator Dr. Reiko Tomii, and professor and gallery director Midori Yoshimoto, presents fresh views on Gutai drawing and the latest scholarship and expansive interpretations.
 The talk will examine Gutai’s true strength as a collective, the Gutai leader Jiro Yoshihara’s place in the group, and Gutai women artists and their abstraction.